meadiode/gpd340_re/README.md

 Pixel data is loaded serially using the corresponding to either character CHARx_CLK and DATA pins.

-To start the serial transmition, the DATA and CLK pins must be pulled HIGH and exactly one clock cycle must be performed, that is, pull the CLK pin LOW and then after a short pause back to HIGH.
+To start the serial transmission, the DATA and CLK pins must be pulled HIGH and exactly one clock cycle must be performed, that is, pull the CLK pin LOW and then after a short pause back to HIGH.
 This is followed by the transmission of exactly 35 bits.
 Each '1' (the DATA pin pulled HIGH) in this data corresponds to a lit pixel and each '0' (the DATA pin pulled LOW) to an unlit pixel.
 These 35 bits define 5x7 dot matrix, the top row of which (the first 5 bits) goes to the bottom-most pixels of the character.
 For example, to display the letter 'V' the following bits must be loaded: